It’s no secret to modern growth professionals that becoming a data-driven marketer is vital to success.

 Think about what this information tells you about your customer’s habits online and offline.
 Use this to shape what you will do to reach them better.

-Before you use your data analysis to create campaign goals, it helps to have broad business goals.
+Before you use your marketing data analytics to create campaign goals, it helps to have broad business goals.
 For example, do you want to increase sales, gain more subscribers, or inform people about an upcoming event?

 Once you know the major goals you’re shooting for, you can use your data analysis to set smaller ones to achieve your larger goals.